geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 6. In your Internet Explorer browser that was left open from the prior task, in the left-hand navigation pane in the **Microsoft 365 admin center**, under **Settings**, select **Domains**.

 7. Note that in the list of domains, only the M365xZZZZZZ.onmicrosoft.com domain appears.
 The existing on-premises **adatum.com** domain does not appear in the list of Microsoft 365 domains.
-To add Adatum's new Microsoft 365 domain, select **+Add domain** to start the domain setup wizard.
+To add Adatum's new Microsoft 365 domain, select **+Add domain** in the menu bar at the top of the screen to start the domain setup wizard.

 8. In the **Add a domain** page, in the **Domain name** field, enter your domain name in the form of **XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name), and then select **Use this domain**.

 9. In the **Verify your domain** page, you must select a verification method to prove you own the domain.
 You can choose to verify using either a TXT record or a MX record.
-For this lab, you will use the **TXT record**, which is the option displayed by default.
+For this lab, you will use the **TXT record**, which is the option displayed by default on the menu bar.

 	To configure the domain later on in DNS Manager, you need to copy the **TXT value**.
 To do so, select the **Copy record** icon that appears under the **TXT value** (to the left of **MS=msXXXXXXXX**).
 In the dialog box that appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>